Cordarian/Mirror-Keys/README.md

 To help new users learn the mirrored keyboard layout, Mirror Keys also includes a keyboard map that launches as its own resizable window.
 The key map launches automatically with the program, and can be pinned to stay on top of all other program windows; both of these settings can be turned off through the menu bar as you get more accustomed to using the mirrored keyboard.

-**Caps Lock Note:** With Mirror Keys running, the Caps Lock key acts like the Enter/Return key *when the spacebar is not pressed* and as the apostrophe/quotation mark key (’/”) when the spacebar is pressed.
+**Caps Lock Note:** With Mirror Keys running, the Caps Lock key acts like the Enter/Return key **when the spacebar is not pressed** and as the apostrophe/quotation mark key (’/”) when the spacebar is pressed.

 ## How does it work?

 This stand-alone tool is written in AutoHotkey v2.
-You can find the original code here. [[Link to repository]]
+You can download and run the .exe file by itself, or view the whole code in the .ahk file, which can be run without the .exe using [AutoHotkey](https://www.autohotkey.com/).

 ## Full Key Listing
 | To send this key… | …press this key while holding the spacebar |